bmxcre1/LH/README.md

 ## INFORMATION

 > [!NOTE]
-> Last updated for version-6552be68b05d41a5 \n
+> Last updated for version-6552be68b05d41a5
+>
 >When running the executable you may be prompted with a screen saying that the file is dangerous.
-This is because the application isn't signed. \n
+This is because the application isn't signed.
+>
 >The products longevity is completely reliant on how far the API it uses is maintained